 - In a large mixing bowl, whisk together the olive oil, vinegar, Worcestershire, garlic, salt and a few grinds of black pepper for the marinade.
 Add the sliced steak a handful at a time and combine to coat after each addition.
 Set aside for 15 minutes at room temperature.

 - Preheat a large, heavy skillet over high heat.
 Working in small batches to avoid overcrowding the pan, cook the steak until no longer pink, 1-1/2 to 2 minutes.
 Transfer cooked steak to a platter and set aside.

-To assemble the sandwiches, trim the rounded ends from CBC's White Sub Rolls.
+- To assemble the sandwiches, trim the rounded ends from the sub rolls.
 Slice the rolls in half horizontally, then cut each into 2 pieces and arrange them on the parchment-lined baking pan.

 Tip: Don't waste the trimmed ends of the rolls!
 Cut them into cubes and freeze to make croutons with them later.

 - Spread about 1-1/2 teaspoons of the chipotle mayo on the bottom half of each sandwich.
 Top each with a portion of steak, a few strips of roasted bell pepper and a half slice of Muenster cheese.

 - Place the sandwiches in the oven until the cheese has melted and the rolls are lightly toasted, 4 to 5 minutes.
 Remove from oven, add some pickled red onions (recipe below) to each sandwich, secure with a pick and serve.

 For best results, choose steaks with light marbling and tenderize them with a multi-blade tenderizer before slicing.
 This breaks up any tough fibers in the meat.
 Alternately, you can pierce the steaks all over with the tip of a sharp knife.
 We don't recommend pounding them.